Tuscany: Geography

 Roughly triangular in shape, Tuscany borders the regions of Liguria to the northwest, Emilia-Romagna to the north, Marche and Umbria to the east, and Lazio to the south and southeast.
 The comune (municipality) of Badia Tedalda, in the Tuscan Province of Arezzo, has an exclave named Ca' Raffaello within Emilia-Romagna.

 Tuscany has a western coastline on the Ligurian Sea and the Tyrrhenian Sea, among which is the Tuscan Archipelago, of which the most significant island is Elba.
 Tuscany has an area of approximately 22993 km2.
-Surrounded and crossed by major mountain chains and with few (but fertile) plains, the region has a relief that is dominated by hilly country used for agriculture.
+Surrounded and crossed by major mountain chains and with few (but fertile) plains, the region has a relief dominated by hilly country used for agriculture.
 Hills make up nearly two-thirds (66.5%) of the region's total area, covering 15292 km2, and mountains (of which the highest are the Apennines), a further 25%, or 5770 km2.
 Plains occupy 8.4% of the total area—1930 km2—mainly around the valley of the Arno.
 Many of Tuscany's most significant cities lie on the banks of the Arno, including the capital, Florence, Empoli, and Pisa.
+To the north of Florence lies the Mugello valley, a green and fertile area surrounded by the Apennine mountains, known for its rolling hills, medieval villages, and the Mugello Circuit, one of Italy’s most famous racing tracks.

-The climate is fairly mild in the coastal areas, and is harsher and rainy in the interior, with considerable fluctuations in temperature between winter and summer, giving the region a soil-building active freeze-thaw cycle, in part accounting for the region once having served as a key breadbasket of ancient Rome.
+The climate is fairly mild in the coastal areas, and harsher and rainy in the interior, with considerable fluctuations in temperature between winter and summer, giving the region a soil-building active freeze-thaw cycle, in part accounting for the region once having served as a key breadbasket of ancient Rome.